giantswarm/docs/src/content/guides/workload-cluster-labelling/index.md

 ---
-title: Labelling tenant clusters
+title: Labelling workload clusters
-description: Introduction to labelling tenant clusters
+description: Introduction to labelling workload clusters
 type: page
 weight: 130
 tags: ["recipe"]
+aliases:
+  - /guides/tenant-cluster-labelling/
 owner:
   - https://github.com/orgs/giantswarm/teams/team-ludacris
 ---

-# Labelling tenant clusters
+# Labelling workload clusters

-It is possible to assign *key value labels* to Giant Swarm tenant clusters with tenant cluster release v{{% first_aws_nodepools_version %}} and above on AWS.
+It is possible to assign *key value labels* to Giant Swarm workload clusters with workload cluster release v{{% first_aws_nodepools_version %}} and above on AWS.

-Labels are a mechanism to assign short pieces of additional information to your Giant Swarm tenant clusters.
+Labels are a mechanism to assign short pieces of additional information to your Giant Swarm workload clusters.
-Under the hood, tenant cluster labels are Kubernetes labels attached to [`Cluster`](/reference/cp-k8s-api/clusters.cluster.x-k8s.io/) (`clusters.cluster.x-k8s.io`) resources.
+Under the hood, workload cluster labels are Kubernetes labels attached to [`Cluster`](/reference/cp-k8s-api/clusters.cluster.x-k8s.io/) (`clusters.cluster.x-k8s.io`) resources.
-Therefore, all means of listing tenant cluster labels will return all Kubernetes labels attached to [`Cluster`](/reference/cp-k8s-api/clusters.cluster.x-k8s.io/) resources requested.
+Therefore, all means of listing workload cluster labels will return all Kubernetes labels attached to [`Cluster`](/reference/cp-k8s-api/clusters.cluster.x-k8s.io/) resources requested.
 Label keys and values are freely modifiable except labels with keys containing `giantswarm.io`.

-Working with tenant cluster labels works likewise as working with Kubernetes labels.
+Working with workload cluster labels works likewise as working with Kubernetes labels.
 More information about Kubernetes Labels can be found in the [Kubernetes Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) and our [cluster labels API documentation](/api/#tag/cluster-labels).

-Note: You can also [manage cluster labels directly through `happa`](/reference/web-interface/tenant-cluster-labelling/), our web user interface.
+Note: You can also [manage cluster labels directly through `happa`](/reference/web-interface/workload-cluster-labelling/), our web user interface.

-## Working with tenant cluster labels using `gsctl`
+## Working with workload cluster labels using `gsctl`

 With `gsctl`, our [CLI](https://github.com/giantswarm/gsctl), cluster labels can be modified by executing [`gsctl update cluster`](/reference/gsctl/update-cluster/) by setting label changes using one or multiple `--label` flag.